manos89/ticketmaster-parser/README.md

 Running the script requires you to input some command line arguments.
 In general you can run python scripts by typing: python script_name.py where you replace script_name with the name of the .py file, in our case parse.

-In our case here's an example on how to run the script: python parse.py --key 35dfsdffe342fef4534saed --start 2019-08-01 --end 2019-08-10
+Here's an example on how to run the script:

+python parse.py --key 35dfsdffe342fef4534saed --start 2019-08-01 --end 2019-08-10

 You can replace "35dfsdffe342fef4534saed" with your key "2019-08-01" with the starting date you want and "2019-08-10" with the ending date you want.

-Please don't forget that you will have to navigate to the directory where the script is.
+Please, don't forget that you will have to navigate to the directory where the script is.
 You can do this in many ways, depending on the OS you use.